-In recent months we’ve all seen the influx of emails from companies explaining their policies regarding COVID-19 and diversity.
-For many business owners this raised the question of when to send out official messages from the business regarding current events and positions on social issues.
+In recent months we’ve all seen an influx of emails from companies explaining their policies regarding COVID-19 and diversity.
+For many business owners, this raised the question of when to send out official messages from the business regarding current events and positions on social issues.

 These aren’t easy waters to navigate, but when making difficult decisions about how or if to communicate on certain topics, take time to consider the best path forward.
 You want to represent your business well and act in a socially responsible way.

 When deciding whether to send out an email, post on social media, or add messaging to your website on specific current events, consider the following: